nirrozenbaum/kubestellar_transport_demo/README.md

 ## Prepare the environment

-❗ Pay attention that the following instructions clone repos from git.
+❗ Pay attention that the following instructions clone repos from git and remove the content of the dir `kubeconfigs`.
 In order to avoid overriding your work, please run the steps on a clean directory and do a cleanup once done.

 1. Create a sub-directory for storing kubeconfig files of the different clusters:
 ```
-MY_KUBECONFIGS=${PWD}/my-kubeconfigs
+MY_KUBECONFIGS=${PWD}/kubeconfigs
 rm -rf "$MY_KUBECONFIGS"
 mkdir -p "$MY_KUBECONFIGS"